theUpsider/jwt-quick/README.md

-# JWT Verification Library
+# JWT - JWKS Verification Library

-This is a TypeScript library for verifying JSON Web Tokens (JWTs) using JSON Web Key (JWK) sets.
+This is a TypeScript library for verifying JSON Web Tokens (JWTs) using JSON Web Key (JWK) sets URL endpoints.
 ## Installation

 You can install the library using [npm](https://www.npmjs.com/) or [yarn](https://yarnpkg.com/):